threefoldfoundation/tft/bridges/stellar-evm/readme.md

 These function will generate events that we can pick up in our bridge deamon in order to make this depositing / withdrawing from and to stellar an automated system.

 We can create a multisig contract deployment with X amount of owners.
 When the multisig contract is deployed we can make the contract owner of our token contract.
-When we have verified that the transaction is successfull we can start to create a new multisig transaction to remove the initial contract owner (the single signature account).
+When we have verified that the transaction is successful we can start to create a new multisig transaction to remove the initial contract owner (the single signature account).
 When all the accounts on the multisig wallet have signed this transaction, the initial contract owner will be removed and then only the multisig wallet is an owner of the contract.

 A frontend for this multisig wallet can be found here: [gnosis wallet](https://wallet.gnosis.pm/) allows us to create a multisig wallet.